17 DAYS ●

 Journey on a classic route between the two renowned cities of Delhi and Mumbai.
-Enjoy two weeks of exploring beautiful palaces and temples as well as wonderful wildlife and buzzing cities.
+Enjoy 17 days of exploring beautiful palaces and temples as well as wonderful wildlife and buzzing cities.

 Discover Agra and marvel at the iconic Taj Mahal